-Each pigment is contained in a cell type: xanthophores for yellow pigments, melanophores for black, and erythrophores for red.
+Each pigment is contained in a cell type; xanthophores are for yellow pigments, melanophores are for black, and erythrophores are for red.
 For iridescent layers, the cells responsible for them are called iridocytes.

 According to several theories, the colors of a betta are arranged in layers.
-However, there are still unknowns on how these layers are arranged or, scientifically speaking, on the color genetics of Bettas splendens giving the various phenotypes that we know.
+However, there are still unknowns on how these layers are arranged or, scientifically speaking, on the color genetics of Bettas with the various phenotypes we know.

-Each layer has its own mutations due to a gene made up of two alleles, a dominant (expressed by a capital letter) and a recessive (described by the same letter but lowercase).
+Each layer has mutations due to a gene comprising two alleles, a dominant (expressed by a capital letter) and a recessive (described by the same letter but lowercase).